otcamargo/location-service/README.md

 To delete a zip code from the db, you need to send a `DELETE` request to `/zip_codes` containing a payload like this:
 ```
 {
-	"cep": "03462120"
+	"zip_code": "03462120"
 }
 ```
-The cep must be formatted this exact way, using only numbers.
+The zip_code must be formatted this exact way, using only numbers.